-Sit tall with good posture then bring the kettlebell up to the starting position.
+Sit tall with good posture, then bring the kettlebell to the starting position.
 This starting position is an inverted kettlebell and gripped neutral.

-The kettlebell is called bottoms-up when held in this position.
+The kettlebell is bottoms-up when held in this upside-down position.

 Vertical pressing exercises are great, but they aren’t a complete workout.

-You need to add in more upper body pushing, pulling, and don’t forget about your legs.
+You need to add more upper body pushing and pulling and don’t forget about your legs.

 Not sure what to do?

 We’ve got you covered with our free training programs.